Armenia sacks intel chief amid heavy losses against Azerbaijan

-Chief of Armenian intelligence service Argishti Kyaramyan was removed from duty on Thursday amid heavy losses in fight against Azerbaijani military.
+Chief of Armenian intelligence services, Argishti Kyaramyan, was removed from duty on Thursday amid heavy losses in the fight against the Azerbaijani military.

+Armenia's President Armen Sarkissian dismissed Kyaramyan from his post according to a decree on the Armenian presidential website.

+Kyaramyan's dismissal came at the suggestion of Prime Minister Nikol Pashinian, it said.

 Relations between the two former Soviet republics have been tense since 1991 when the Armenian military occupied Nagorno-Karabakh.